Ayush1347/Xenon-Stack/README.md

-this is xenonstack 2nd task and we created crm website
+this is xenonstack  1st task